 In-app messages, email marketing, and push notifications are proper tools to make your users active and engaged.

 Third-party user onboarding tools such as UserGuiding offer you the chance to easily highlight new features and increase feature adoption.

-Also, your new feature can be so attractive and useful to a user that they can come back when they are about to uninstall your app.
-See every new feature or even simple updates a chance to contact with your users to encourage them to engagement.
+Also, your new feature can be attractive and useful to a user that they can come back when they are about to uninstall your app.

 You can collect quantitative data from your users, but these numbers need analysis to gain meaning.

 Instead, you can ask your users how you can improve the components of your app, including even the fonts and your style, or why they do not like one feature.

 Here’s our article on collecting, analyzing, and using feedback effectively.